 In 2009, Joel Snyder made a proposal to the American Council of the Blind that they take over the work of the former ADI and create a new project, the Audio Description Project.
 In May 2010, the Audio Description International name was retired, and the site was moved to the ACB server in its own subdirectory.
 While the emphasis on content is USA-based, all contributions by AD organizations worldwide will continue to be incorporated here as appropriate.
 Use the Webmaster link at the bottom of each page for submission.

 We notify Facebook and Twitter users of key website updates!

-The content of this website is managed by Fred Brack (webmaster, audio describer, and former board member of Arts Access Inc and the NC Reading Service), with counsel provided by Joel Snyder, PhD (Founder and Senior Consultant for the ADP, and President of Audio Description Associates) and the membership of various ADP Committees.
+The content of this website is managed by Fred Brack (webmaster, audio describer/voice-over artist, and former board member of Arts Access Inc and the NC Reading Service), with counsel provided by Joel Snyder, PhD (Founder and Senior Consultant for the ADP, and President of Audio Description Associates) and the membership of various ADP Committees.
 Timothy Wynn is the author of our daily described television schedule, while Vicki Vogt contributes the weekly described cinema listings.
 To ask a question or recommend updates to this website, you can reach Fred via the Webmaster link at the bottom of each page.